 Annexation is the process by which towns and cities extend their corporate limits to provide for the orderly extension of municipal services to areas that are becoming urbanized.
 In Cary they are referred to as Town-initiated and owner-initiated.

 Since 1959, the North Carolina General Assembly has given cities and towns the authority to annex areas that meet specific standards as well as the steps to be followed and the responsibilities that cities and towns have to the properties that are annexed.
-For more than 30 years, annexations have occurred on a regular basis and are managed by the Planning Department.
+For more than 30 years, annexations have occurred on a regular basis and are managed by the Planning and Development Services Department.

 However; on January 24, 2013, the Cary Town Council approved the abandonment of "town-initiated" annexations due to recent changes in State annexation laws which no longer made them an effective tool for Town boundary extensions.

-Owner-Initiated Annexations - If you own property that you’d like to see become part of Cary, your first step is to contact the Planning Department at (919) 460-4936 to schedule a pre-application meeting with staff.
+Owner-Initiated Annexations - If you own property that you’d like to see become part of Cary, your first step is to contact the Planning and Development Services Department at (919) 460-4936 to schedule a pre-application meeting with staff.
 Below is a list of procedures that will be followed for all annexation cases.

 Please note: Case numbers are assigned in the year of submittal.
 If the case does not appear in the current year, please look in the previous year's case folder.